ice1000/box2d-editor-2023/README.markdown

 This project is a higher-order fork:
 [MovingBlocks] → [simoarpe] → [ice1000]
 For more information, please refer to the original project(s).

+I'm just doing the obvious things:

+* In the source code, I
+  * Upgrade Gradle & LibGDX versions
+  * Use Java 8 language features
+  * Fix some obvious bugs, such as `for (int i = xxx.length; i >= 0; i--)`
+* Project level, I
+  * Provide prebuilt binaries
+  * Upload the project to maven central

 [ice1000]: https://github.com/ice1000/box2d-editor
 [simoarpe]: https://github.com/simoarpe/box2d-editor